 So why, exactly, is a canine nose so much cooler and damper than a human one?
-The reasons actually provide some nifty insights into their health and behavior.
+The reasons actually provide some nifty insights into their health and behaviour.

 Let’s explore the science behind your dog's slick snout, and some tips for keeping your dog's nose moist and healthy.

 We’re sorry to have to tell you this, but the stuff that’s making your dog’s snout so wet is a thin layer of mucus.
-And that mucus is one of the primary factors that makes your pup’s sniffer so formidable: It helps capture scents.
+That mucus is one of the primary factors that makes your pup’s sniffer so formidable: It helps capture scents.

 So why do dogs lick their noses?

-Apart from cleaning off any debris, these licks help them transfer scent particles from their noses to a specialized olfactory organ called the vomeronasal organ.
-(It’s also commonly called Jacobson's organ, named after the 19th-century physician who helped discover it.
+Apart from cleaning off any debris, these licks help them transfer scent particles from their noses to a specialised olfactory organ called the vomeronasal organ.
+It’s also commonly called Jacobson's organ, named after the 19th-century surgeon who helped discover it.
 Go Jacobson!)

 Jacobson’s organ is located inside your dog’s nasal cavity and opens into the roof of their mouth.
 It helps your dog detect pheromones and other chemical signals coming from animals.
 So if your dog sniffs another dog’s rear end and then licks their nose, now you know why.
 Feel free to blame Jacobson.

-Contrary to pupular belief, dogs do sweat—a little.
+Contrary to popular belief, dogs do sweat — a little.
 But it’s not enough to help them cool off.
 The moisture on their nose helps get the job done.
 As the moisture on their nose evaporates, it helps them to regulate their body temperature and cool down, especially in warm and hot weather.